Early dark energy constraints with late-time expansion marginalization: Datasets and Analysis

 We sample over the base cosmological parameters $\{ \theta_*, \Omega_bh^2, \Omega_ch^2, \ln(10^{10}A_s), n_s, \tau\}$ with large, uninformative priors.
 We also sample over the EDE parameters $\{ \log_{10}(z_c), f_\mathrm{EDE}, \Theta_i \}$\footnote{We follow \cite{ede_can_restore} and use $\Theta_i = \phi_i/f$ as a parameter instead of the effective speed of sound of the fluid.} instead of sampling over the potential parameters $m$ and $f$.
 This choice is widely used in previous EDE analyses (for instance \cite{act_ede}) and we adopted it here since it allows for easy comparison with these works.
 The piecewise-constant equation of state in each redshift bin $\{ w_i \}$ are also sampled with wide priors.
 The priors for base cosmological parameters and dark energy parameters are listed in Table~\ref{tab:priors_cosmo}.
 We also sample over nuisance parameters from ACT, DES-Y1 and DES-Y3.
 The priors for nuisance parameters follow the respective collaboration papers \cite{act_cosmo, desy1, desy3}, and are shown in Table~\ref{tab:priors_nuisance}.
 Following the fiducial DES-Y3 analysis, we also analytically marginalize over a point-mass parameter describing small-scale effects in galaxy-galaxy lensing.
 We use the Gelman-Rubin convergence criterion $|R-1| < 0.05$ to stop the chains.
-We use\verb|GetDist|\footnote{ \url{https://getdist.readthedocs.io/en/latest/}} \cite{getdist} to analyze the chains, obtain marginalized statistics and plot confidence contours.
+We use \textsc{getdist}\footnote{ \url{https://getdist.readthedocs.io/en/latest/}} \cite{getdist} to analyse the chains, obtain marginalized statistics and plot confidence contours.
+We emphasize that the main goal of this work is not to obtain state-of-the-art EDE constraints or compare the EDE model against $\Lambda$CDM.
+Rather, our main goal is to assess if general late-time dark energy models can affect EDE constraints, shifting $f_\mathrm{EDE}$ and $S_8$ posterior distributions, especially after including DES-Y3 LSS data.
+Thus, we refrain from performing model comparison analyses such as Bayesian evidence and Akaike Information Criterion (AIC): we simply compare the posterior distributions for different models and assess the changes in mean and variance.